greggish/markdown-cv/index.md

 `2004-2006` __Community Coordinator__ MediaBistro.
 New York City

 Responsible for membership administration, event planning, tech support, email marketing, website development, editorial contributor.
-Research, reporting, and copy-editing of mb’s book, _Get a Freelance Life_.
+Research, reporting, and copy-editing of mediabistro’s 2006 book, Get a Freelance Life.
 Assistant to the educational department and the Chief Executive Officer.